Bicriteria Multidimensional Mechanism Design with Side Information: Introduction

 \paragraph{Combinatorial auctions for limited supply} Our mechanism when agent types lie on known linear subspaces can be seen as a generalization of the well-known logarithmic revenue approximation that is achieved by a second-price auction with a random reserve price in the single-item setting~\citep{Goldberg01:Competitive}.
 Similar revenue approximations have been derived in multi-item settings for various classes of bidder valuation functions such as unit-demand~\citep{Guruswami05:profit}, additive~\citep{sandholm2015automated,Likhodedov05:Approximating,babaioff2020simple}, and subadditive~\citep{Balcan08:Item, chakraborty2013dynamic}.
 To the best of our knowledge, no previous techniques handle agent types on low-dimensional subspaces.
 Furthermore, our results are not restricted to combinatorial auctions unlike most previous research.

 \paragraph{Sample-based mechanism design} Sandholm and Likhodedov~\citep{sandholm2015automated,Likhodedov04:Methods,Likhodedov05:Approximating} introduced the idea of automatically tuning the parameters of a mechanism based on samples of valuations.
 They also formulated mechanism design as a search problem within a parameterized family.
 They developed custom hill-climbing methods for learning various high-revenue auction formats, including affine maximizers, which we study in this paper. ~\citet{balcan2005mechanism} were the first to apply tools from machine learning theory to establish theoretical guarantees on the {\em sample complexity} of mechanism design.
-Since then, there has been a large body of work on both theoretical and practical aspects of data-driven mechanism design, for example, studying the sample complexity of revenue maximization for various auction and mechanism families~\citep{morgenstern2016learning,cole2014sample,balcan2018general} and using deep learning to design high-revenue mechanisms~\citep{dutting2019optimal,duan2024scalable,curry2023differentiable}.
+Since then, there has been a large body of work on both theoretical and practical aspects of data-driven mechanism design, for example, studying sample complexity of revenue maximization for various auction and mechanism families~\citep{morgenstern2016learning,cole2014sample,balcan2018general}, sample complexity of estimation of the degree of manipulability of a mechanism~\citep{balcan2019estimating,pieroth2024verifying}, and deep learning to design high-revenue mechanisms~\citep{dutting2019optimal,duan2024scalable,curry2023differentiable}.

 Beyond mechanism design, the field of {\em data-driven algorithm design}~\citep{balcan2020data} establishes theoretical foundations for a strand of what was largely empirical work on sample-based algorithm configuration (that predates sample-based mechanism design, {\em e.g.,}~\citet{Horvitz01:Bayesian}).
 This line of work is thematically similar to ours, but the main focus of our paper (and of the mechanism design with predictions literature more broadly) is to quantify the performance improvement obtainable based on the quality of predictions (that might have been obtained through learning from data). \citet{khodak2022learning} show how to ``learn the predictions in algorithms with predictions", thus concretely connecting the two research strands.